 Accessing Static Methods

-Like static fields, static methods can be accessed with the "dot" notation (the dot operator) applied to the name of the class and the class name can be skipped if the calling is performed by the same class, in which the static method is declared.
+Like static fields, static methods can be accessed with the "dot" notation (the dot operator) preceded by the name of the class.
+The class name can be omitted if the method is called from its own class.
 Here is an example of calling the static method Add(…):